 - Coffee Cooking: Another use for coffee grounds is that of spice.
 You can add a lot of different flavors to meat or chicken.
 For example, use it as a crust to bake a nice piece of beef in the oven.
 Coffee overall is great for cooking and baking so it’s always good to keep it in mind.

-- Air Freshener: You can make little bags of air freshener by simple putting coffee grounds in a sock.
+- Air Freshener: You can make little bags of air freshener by simply putting coffee grounds in a sock.
 You can take this little ball to your living room or even to your car to keep odors away.
 It will also have a nice smell.

 - Human hair product: Coffee grounds can be used after shampoo.
 It makes sure that you got rid of all those impurities and oil that builds up over time on the hair.
 This is a natural way of keeping your hair healthy and will keep your shower unclogged!

 - Making hygiene products: You can make soap, candles, scrubs, and as stated above, hair products.
-This will give you quite a few different products to experiment with, while being friendly with the environment.
+This will give you quite a few different products to experiment with while being friendly with the environment.
 All these products share the main benefits of coffee: a good exfoliate, odor remover, and nutrient source.

-- Mosquito repellent: mosquitoes are what we should really be afraid of, since they carry massive amounts of dangerous diseases.
+- Mosquito repellent: mosquitoes are what we should really be afraid of since they carry massive amounts of dangerous diseases.
 If you dry coffee and add oil to it, the smoke will make the mosquitoes think twice.